rubenwardy/minetest_modding_book/_en/basics/lua.md

 end
 ```

-Keywords in this code are highlighted including `if`, `then`, `end`, and `return`.
+Keywords in this example are highlighted, including `if`, `then`, `end`, and `return`.
-Functions which comes with Lua by default, such as `table.insert` are also highlighted.
+Functions which come with Lua by default, such as `table.insert`, are also highlighted.

 Commonly used editors which are well-suited for Lua include: